jat121/jat121/README.md

 🔭 I’m currently working as a intern in Mechlin Software Pvt.
 Ltd. as a Web Developer.

+👨‍💻I have also worked as a TA in Coding Ninjas.

 🌱 I’m good at React and Angular and learning Node.

 👯 I’m looking to collaborate with other content creators